-- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$13.1 million in bond fund invoices paid, which is a combination of 2012-13 expenditures and payments on liabilities accrued as of June 30, 2013 and paid in 2013-14.
+- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$0.9 million in bond fund invoices paid, which is a combination of 2014-15 expenditures and payments on liabilities accrued as of June 30, 2015 and paid in 2015-16.
 This includes testing payments for validity, allowability, and accuracy.
-Expenditures sampled in our test included payments made to the subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measures "C" and "AB" election documents. - We visited construction sites at San Dimas and Bonita High Schools as well as the performing arts center to ensure that expenditures made corresponded with the actual work performed at the site. - We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.
+Expenditures sampled in our test included payments made to the subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measures "C" and "AB" election documents. - We visited the performing arts center to ensure that expenditures made corresponded with the actual work performed at the site. - We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.